Allow me to introduce you to my husband.

 Yeah, yeah, yeah, we’ve all heard this many times.
 Yet it isn’t uncommon for me and my coworkers to be called to a home where a small child has swallowed or drank something that should have never been within their reach in the first place!
 So I went ahead and covered it again!

 8. Cleaning Chemicals

 Any cleaning product that you can’t put in your mouth should be locked up with a childproof device or placed out of reach of children.
-Bleach and ammonia are commonly found produces that cause respiratory problems and chemicals burns.
-If you have to wear gloves when handling it, you don’t want your kids using it as perfume.
+Bleach and ammonia are commonly found products that causes respiratory problems and chemicals burns.
+If you have to wear gloves when handling it, you don’t want your kids using them as perfume.